 It’s called “integration hell” when separate, incompatible versions of the same application are fighting with one another.
 It’s the struggle of merging apps that have been left unchanged from one another for too long.
 Continuously integrating code makes this process less painful.
 With CI, your developers integrate their work with a public repository or website at least once a day.

 You can use a kill switch to quickly and easily disable code.
 With kill switches you can hide an unfinished feature from users.
-By doing this, developers can work on their code more frequently and have an easier time integrating it into their main branch.
+By doing this, developers can merge on their code more frequently and avoid long-running feature branches.

 Another use case for kill switches is A/B testing.
 A/B testing is a user experience research technique that consists of randomly splitting users into two groups, A and B. Each user sees one of the selected versions of the site.
 It is up to the experimenter to decide which version they want to keep based on which version performed best.
 A/B testing can be enabled with feature flags, providing a quick and convenient way to switch between the two or more versions of your application based on user preferences.

 Kill switches can also be used for canary releases.
 Canary releases allow you to deploy a feature to a small subset of users, monitoring that group to detect issues.
-If you find any problems, you can then stop the rollout and only deliver the update to a small group of users.
+If you find any problems, you can then stop the rollout.
 That way, if there are any bad outcomes, you’ve only affected a small percentage of your user base.